How do you document your travels?

 Russell Wood from Origami Expressions

-Russell Wood has been doing origami for about 30 years – off and on, ever since I found the diagrams for a flapping bird in a Rupert Annual in the early 1970s.
+Russell Wood has been doing origami for about 30 years – off and on, ever since he found the diagrams for a flapping bird in a Rupert Annual in the early 1970s.

 He said: “I have been doing origami since I was a child, so for a while now!
 It’s fascinating to see a model develop as you fold the paper, and origami helps me be more mindful.
 It forces you to stay in the present, focus on what you are doing and not rush.”